Season Balk Ratings

 Opinions anyone?

-(only problem is you need a 20-sided die so I roll a 6d,6d and 20d every
+anyone interest (only problem is you need a 20-sided die so I roll a 6d,6d

-adjustments and switch hitters are limited in changes.
-I use the adjustments
+have no adjustments and switch hitters are limited in changes.
+I use the

-for rolls only in the 2-5-6 columns since adjustments in the column one
+adjustments for rolls only in the 2-5-6 columns since adjustments in the

-doesn't really change results (just the glamour of them be it a strikeout or
+column one doesn't really change results (just the glamour of them be it a

-not).
-Also column 4 isn't impacted since that is fielding (although I would
+strikeout or not).
+Also column 4 isn't impacted since that is fielding

-three because there already is a platoon adjustment at 3-6.
+don't change column three because there already is a platoon adjustment at

 Vs Lefties